apache/iceberg/format/spec.md

 Types `timestamp_ns` and `timestamptz_ns` are added in v3.

-Sort field and partition field with multiple source field ids are enabled by default in V3.
+Sort order and partition field with multiple source field ids are enabled in V3.

+Writing V3 metadata:

+* Partition field JSON:
+    * `source-ids` was added and is required
+    * `source-id` is no longer required and should be omitted; always use `source-ids` instead
+* Sort order JSON:
+    * `source-ids` was added and is required
+    * `source-id` is no longer required and should be omitted; always use `source-ids` instead

+Reading older version metadata for V3:

+* Partition field and sort order field `source-ids` must default to a single-value list of the value of `source-id`

+Writing older version metadata:

+* Partition field and sort order field `source-ids` should be omitted; use `source-id` instead (multiple values not allowed)

 ### Version 2